Stove Servicing & Repairs

 Stove Servicing and Repairs

-- Door seals for tight fit
+- Door seals for tight fit and not excessively worn

 - Glass for cracks and good seal

-- Fire bricks for condition and cracks
+- Fire bricks for condition and damage

 - Leaks from stove pipe connections